 Other reasons why I love the Oceanview walk

-You won’t often find walks that are easy to reach and complete that are as good as the Oceanview walk.
+You won’t often find easy-to-reach walks that are as good as the Oceanview walk.
 It’s a fantastic option when you don’t have time or energy for a “real walk”, or if you are with young kids or injured people.

 The diversity of landscape this short stroll offers is amazing.
-The one-kilometre walk takes you through a forest with beautiful trees and rocks, along a creek with stunning colours then next to the ocean with a beach made of black volcanic rock.
+The one-kilometre walk takes you through a forest with beautiful trees and rocks, along a creek with stunning colours, and then next to the ocean with a beach made of black volcanic rock.

 Where is the Oceanview walk in Burleigh Heads National Park?

-The Oceanview walk goes around the headland on Burleigh Head National Park.
+The Oceanview walk goes around the headland of Burleigh Head National Park.
 You can access it from Tallebudgera Creek (park at Jellurgal Aboriginal Centre) or Goodwin Terrace near Burleigh Beach (limited parking spots).
-The one-kilometre path is rather flat and well maintained.
+The one-kilometre path is rather flat and well-maintained.

-You may want to allow more time to check out Burleigh Heads Rock Pools and the view of Surfer Paradise in the background.
-If you want a lunch with a view, it’s a good spot.
-You have space to sit on the grass in front of the ocean, and a few restaurants with a view.
+You may want to allow more time to check out Burleigh Heads Rock Pools and the view of Surfers Paradise in the background.
+If you want to have lunch with a view, it’s a good spot.
+You have space to sit on the grass in front of the ocean and a few restaurants with a view.
 As often in the region, the local Surf Club is a good option for a budget meal with an unbeatable view.
 If you can walk uphill, consider coming back via the top of the headland by following the Rainforest Circuit and Tumgun Lookout.
 If you’re there on a hot day, Tallebudgera Creek is also a reputed calm spot for a dip.

 It’s hard to get lost in Burleigh Head National Park, but here’s a map to plan your trip.

-Burleigh Head is on the Gold Coast, about half an hour south of Surfers Paradise.
+Burleigh Head is on the Gold Coast, about half an hour south of Surfers Paradise in Queensland (Australia).
 It takes just over one hour to drive there from Brisbane when there’s no traffic.